Eaton Hotel Hong Kong: History

 The Eaton Hotel occupies the location of the former Astor Theatre / Po Hing Theatre (普慶戲院), Kowloon's first cinema.
 The tower hotel was built in the 1970s.

 In the fall of 2018, Eaton Hong Kong was rebranded as Eaton HK, a hotel under Eaton Workshop (whose other property is Eaton DC).
 The hotel's design was overhauled by the US company AvroKO.

 Description

-Eaton HK has 465 rooms in a range of sizes and configurations, ranging from 172 sq. ft. to 603 sq. ft.
-Eaton HK has three ballrooms/function rooms ranging from 690sq.ft. to 2570sq.ft.
-Eaton HK has the following restaurants: Yat Tung Heen, The Astor, Terrible Baby, and the Eaton Food Hall.
+Eaton HK has 465 rooms in a range of configurations and sizes, from 172 to 603 sqft.
+The hotel has three ballrooms/function rooms, ranging in size from 690 to 2570 sqft.
+It has the following restaurants: Yat Tung Heen, The Astor, Terrible Baby and the Eaton Food Hall.
 The hotel also includes an art gallery, “Tomorrow Maybe”.

-Eaton Workshop is part of the portfolio of Hong Kong–based Great Eagle Holdings Ltd, which is also the parent company of Langham Hospitality Group, both helmed by Chairman, Ka Shui Lo, billionaire son of the late real estate tycoon Lo Ying-shek.
-The hotel is owned by Katherine Lo who acquired the building from her father.
+Eaton Workshop is part of the portfolio of Hong Kong–based Great Eagle Holdings Ltd, which is also the parent company of the Langham Hospitality Group, both helmed by Chairman, Ka Shui Lo, the billionaire son of the late real estate tycoon Lo Ying-shek.
+The hotel is owned by Katherine Lo, who acquired the building from her father.